mazatsushi/FYP/README.md

 #Project Information

-This is the final year project, or graduation thesis, of the author to get acquainted with Java Enterprise Edition.
+This is the final year project, or graduation thesis, of the author for his Computer Science degree.

 ***